matwilso/matwilso.github.io/_drafts/sim2real.md

 meta-learning, and other algorithmic improvements.

 But it seems like a strong bet.
-Data is the fuel for learning systems and sim2real is the all-you-can-eat buffet of robotics data.
+Data drives learning systems and sim2real is the all-you-can-eat buffet of robotics data.
 Beyond the quantity is the ability to create dense reward signals, auxiliary training labels, arbitrary environment and reset distributions, and automated curriculum.
 The world of bits is *much* easier to manipulate than the world of atoms and this adds up to massive practical advantages in training learning systems.